fz172/fanfly/_posts/2026-06-29-center_channel_cover.md

 ### USB Power

-One slightly complicated work is to connect the USB power for the passengers.
+One slightly more complicated task was connecting the USB power for the passengers.
 The wire is pre-labeled as AFR48 with a white wire and a white/blue wire.
 According to the diagram, the white/blue is the positive end and white is the negative end.
-I confirmed as such using my mutimeter, and crimped the wires to a spade connector and hooked them up to the USB plug.
+I confirmed as such using my multimeter, and crimped the wires to a spade connector and hooked them up to the USB plug.

 ![](https://lh3.googleusercontent.com/pw/AP1GczMsKNmcypkVQxNy3YjkY4EJfwYjL4d_2pLZR03s20l5w7Vd-448F7mZwsB0qWxTn-irRVZpi6YpL7yLNLZdLFvbhG4NG2zI4GBcIrWSJ0hqdxUZaI28azHV6HKl1-1kXPhALNrKfbWgLLDVYSWgTjkeRw=w1780-h2374-s-no-gm?authuser=0)